 - Stop for a milkshake at the Duchess.
 The Ellicott City spot makes thick shakes from ice cream.
 It's the ultimate local spot and everything you'd want in a treat.

 - Try ground lamb at one of the local halal butchers like Nazar Market.
 They'll grind it for you, and you can make delicious kabobs.
 Start with Steven Raichlen's recipe.

 - Run a fried chicken taste test.
 American at Harvest Fried Chicken.
 Import at the Mad for Chicken franchise inside Tian Chinese Cuisine in Ellicott City.

 - Go try Ethiopian food at Soretti's Ethiopian in Burtonsville -- start with sambusas, which are like samosas, and one of the meat or vegetarian mixes.

 - Dim sum at Red Pearl or Asian Court.
 Both joints do weekday dim sum from a menu, but take a group for weekend brunch when you can pick from a card and sample both the standards like shumai or steamed buns along with exotic items like chicken feet and savory cakes.

-- Sample craft beers and spicy burritos at Frisco Grill in Columbia.
+- Sample craft beers and spicy burritos at Frisco Tap House in Columbia.
 If I drank more, I would spend more time at the bar sampling the best beers and eating the Southwest cuisine.
-Frisco is moving soon to a new place and changing its name to Frisco Tap Room.
+They moved to a new location and added even more beer.